ALF: The Animated Series: Setting

 The series is a prequel to ALF, depicting ALF's life on his home planet of Melmac before it exploded and he came to Earth.
 Since the name ALF was given to him after his arrival on Earth, he is instead known by his original name, Gordon Shumway.
 The puppet ALF appears at the beginning and end of the episode, talking to the viewers in the Tanner family's garage and either setting up the episode as if he were writing his memoir "Melmac Memories" and commenting on it afterwards, reading fan mail, or describing what his life was like on Melmac.
 The visual look of the series was created by lead character designer Fil Barlow.

 The format of the series is that of a situation comedy, with much of the humor deriving from the characters partaking in ordinary activities, but in an alien environment.

-Gordon/ALF from the series is one of the cartoon characters featured in Cartoon All-Stars to the Rescue.
+Gordon/ALF as depicted in the series is later one of the cartoon characters featured in Cartoon All-Stars to the Rescue.